Annoiiyed/Prelude-IO/packages/Prelude-IO/README.md

 - Functions can be `chain`ed or turned into a `union`

 ## Roadmap
+- Optional support for `HasEquals` on complex data types
 - Documentation site through typedoc
 - Add extra commonly used types
 - **`@prelude-io/fetch`**: A library providing automatic parsing of HTTP requests and responses